undecaf/typo3-in-a-box/README.md

 If option&nbsp;`-d` is present (or `T3_DEBUG` is non-empty) then the commands sent to Docker/Podman will be shown on the console.

 __Remove stopped container:__
-add option&nbsp;`--rm` if the TYPO3 container should be removed after being stopped.
+add option&nbsp;`-R` if the TYPO3 container should be removed after being stopped.
 This can also be used to remove a container that is not running.

 Please note: `t3` never removes _volumes_.